vectordotdev/vector/website/guides/integrate/sources/stdin/aws_kinesis_firehose.md

 author_github: https://github.com/binarylogic
 cover_label: "STDIN to AWS Kinesis Firehose Integration"
 tags: ["type: tutorial","domain: sources","domain: sinks","source: stdin","sink: aws_kinesis_firehose"]
+hide_pagination: true
 ---

 import ConfigExample from '@site/src/components/ConfigExample';
 import InstallationCommand from '@site/src/components/InstallationCommand';
-import ServiceDiagram from '@site/src/components/ServiceDiagram';
+import SidecarDiagram from '@site/src/components/SidecarDiagram';

 Logs are an _essential_ part of observing any service; without them you are flying blind.
-But collecting and analying them can be a real challenge -- especially at scale.
+But collecting and analyzing them can be a real challenge -- especially at scale.
 Not only do you need to solve the basic task of collecting your logs, but you must do it in a reliable, performant, and robust manner.
 Nothing is more frustrating than having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!